dmcarth/Cue/README.md

 It is still in development and therefore not suitable for production just yet.

 ## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
-It should look more or less exactly the same as when it's printed.
+It should look more or less exactly the same as when it's printed on a book or in a script.

 ### Headers
-Headers, for example, are marked by their own keywords:
+Headers, for example, are marked by their own keywords and an identifier:

 ```
 Act I